7 Habits for a Healthier You

 Cigarette smoking is the #1 preventable cause of death and a big contributor to premature aging.
 If you use tobacco, ask your doctor about options to help you quit.

 Work your way up to 30 minutes of exercise at least 3 days weekly.
-If you have no exercise routine currently, start with walking -- it's cheap, requires no special equipment, and promotes heart health and resistance to cancer.
+If you have no exercise routine currently, start with walking -- it's cheap, requires no special equipment, promotes heart health, and boosts resistance to cancer.

-Studies show that those who stay connected with their sources of joy and inspiration (family, community, spiritual group, nature, art) live longer and happier.
+Studies show that those who stay connected with their sources of joy and inspiration (family, community, spiritual group, nature, art) live longer and more happily.
 Ask yourself, ``what brings me joy?'' and find that connection.

 Get Regular Health Screenings.